 Handling outliers: Showing and handling outliers in text, such as extremely long or short sequences, ensures that the model is robust to varying input lengths.

-Practical Example: cleaning text data and handling outliers in NLP
+Practical example of cleaning text data and handling outliers

 We will utilize basic Python libraries to clean text data and handle outliers, focusing on core steps such as text preprocessing and filtering based on text length.
 The following Python code shows these tasks using the nltk library for tokenization and stopword removal: